-6.3.3.10.S3.1 Active/Planned Medication Summary Section
+6.3.3.10.S3.1 Active/Planned Medication Summary Section Template

-The purpose of the Active/Planned Medication Summary Section template is to render mediations that are active/planned which are located in medication related sections in the document.
-This summary section is meant to contain medications the patient is currently taking (active medications) and/or medications that is planned for the patient to start taking (planned medications) and their applicable indications.
+The purpose of the Active/Planned Medication Summary Section template is to render medications that are active/planned which are located in medication related sections in the document.
+This summary section is meant to contain medications the patient is currently taking (active medications) and/or medications that are planned for the patient to start taking (planned medications) and their applicable indications.

-This template SHALL be generated and/or rendered only if the applicable medication components exists in the containing document.
+This template SHALL be rendered only if the applicable medication components exists in the containing document.
+For example, if the CDA document contains a section with a list of medication entries of varying statuses and the user (person) would like to see a list of active/planned medication, an Active/Planned Medication Section template can be generated or rendered.
 This section SHALL NOT be used to replace existing CDA medications sections.
 For illustration purposes, the following guidance is provided:

 Active Medications: